Skip to Content

 High season means during Carnival, public holidays, and school holidays.
 In Brazil, the longest school holidays are from December until February, and in July.
 Carnival, meanwhile, takes place 40 days before Easter Sunday, which means it’s usually in February or March, but exact dates change from year to year.

-The low season is whenever kids are in school and there are no special celebrations happening.
-This is the best time to go if you can, as Christ de Redeemer will be less crowded, although it is popular all year round.
+The low season is when kids are in school and no special celebrations are happening.
+This is the best time to go if you can, as Christ the Redeemer will be less crowded, although it is popular all year round.

 Hiking